-The Queen Elizabeth Diamond Jubilee Trust (the Trust) announced on 12 March (Commonwealth Day) that it has begun working on an ambitious multi-stakeholder initiative to lay the foundations for a new $1bn Vision Catalyst Fund to bring eye care to all people in the Commonwealth and around the world.
+It was announced on 12 March (Commonwealth Day) that work has begun working on an ambitious multi-stakeholder initiative to lay the foundations for a new $1bn Vision Catalyst Fund to bring eye care to all people in the Commonwealth and around the world.

 Building on the major achievements in eye health over recent years, led by governments, NGOs, philanthropists and corporates, the Trust is joining forces with civil society, public and private sector organisations with expertise in eye health to develop the Vision Catalyst Fund over the next two years.
 Once operational, the $1billion Vision Catalyst Fund will seek to accelerate systems change and expand universal eye health services led by governments, to provide sustainable and efficient long term solutions for eye health to entire populations in Commonwealth countries and across the globe.

 85 million people in the Commonwealth today are blind or have very poor vision.
 Globally, 2.5 billion people lack access to glasses, 1.1 billion of whom need glasses to improve their near vision.
 As the world’s population grows and ages, these numbers are set to grow significantly.
 Without urgent action millions more people around the Commonwealth and across the world will experience the social, educational and economic hardship that poor eyesight can bring.